General Info and Policies

 Students currently enrolled must file a statement prior to enrollment for a term after July 1, 1987.

 The Student Code of Conduct has been established for all students at Emily Griffith Technical College.
-Here it is available for download in many languages.

 For more information related to student services, policies, and procedures refer to the Emily Griffith Technical College Student Handbook.
 The handbook is available in the Emily Griffith Library Resource Center or can be downloaded below.